 September 03-06, September 10-13, September 17-20

-Arrival Day: Arrival in Port McNeill is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Pre-trip meeting in Port McNeill @ 8:00 pm the evening before your departure date.
-The meeting is scheduled to introduce you to your guides, check your gear, fit personal floatation devices, fit a paddle and answer any questions you might have about the trip.
-We will familiarize you with a double sea kayak or single kayak and review our route on the marine chart of the area.
+Arrival Day: Arrival in Port McNeill is usually late in the afternoon or early evening because of the travel distance or the plane connections to Comox Valley Airport.
+A pre-trip meeting is planned for early evening on your night of arrival in Port McNeill @ 8:30 pm.
+The meeting is scheduled to introduce guides, check your gear, fit personal floatation devices, and answer any questions you might have about the trip.

 Note: Discovery Expeditions reserve the right to alter the itinerary of this trip due to weather, tides or unexpected circumstances.